kemalcr/kemal-csrf/README.md

 # kemal-csrf

+> **⚠️ DEPRECATED: This project has been moved to [kemal-session](https://github.com/kemalcr/kemal-session) and is no longer maintained as a separate package.
+Please use kemal-session for CSRF protection.**

 Adds CSRF protection to your [Kemal](http://kemalcr.com) application.

 Requires a session middleware to be initialized first.

 ## Installation

+> **Note: This package is deprecated.
+Please use [kemal-session](https://github.com/kemalcr/kemal-session) instead, which now includes CSRF protection functionality.**

-Add this to your application's `shard.yml`:
+For historical reference, this package was previously installed by adding to your application's `shard.yml`:

 ```yaml
 dependencies: